jcaillon/valet/docs/content/docs/800.roadmap/_index.md

 - main menu:
   - add info of the extension from which a command comes from
   - in the menu we can filter by extension (and we see the extension of a command)
+- When calling `valet extension-name`, it should show the commands of the extension.
 - test the "sudo" feature: it runs the command by forking.
 We could add an option to instead rerun valet with sudo.
 - Add full support for interactive mode:
   - prompt the user in the scrolling terminal.
 Then we add an option to instead open a full screen editor.